nicksstapleton/blog/_posts/2023-09-03-recommended-resources-for-logos-bible-software.md

 ## My Recommended Resources for Logos
 What resources do I recommend?
 I'm glad you asked!

-🙌 [My recommended resources](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton) are listed conveniently on Logos.com![^1] They are organized by category to make it easy find whatever you are looking for.
+🙌 [My full list of recommended resources](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton) is listed conveniently on Logos.com![^1] They are organized by category to make it easy find whatever you are looking for.

+My recommended Logos resources include:
+- New Dictionary of Biblical Theology (NDBT)
+- Dictionary of Biblical Imagery
+- NIV Biblical Theology Study Bible Notes (NIVBTSB)
+- Zondervan Illustrated Bible Dictionary
+- The IVP Bible Dictionaries (8 vols.)
+- An Old Testament Theology
+- BDAG / HALOT

 Discounts are always happening with Logos.
 If you [sign up for my newsletter](https://nickstapleton.ck.page) I'll keep you posted on special discounts Logos is running on my favorite resources and any free books they are giving away.